Work for hire: Relationship to author accreditation

 Accreditation has no impact on work for hire in the US.
 The actual creator may or may not be publicly credited for the work, and this credit does not affect its legal status.
 States that are party to the Berne Convention for the Protection of Literary and Artistic Works recognize separately copyrights and moral rights, with moral rights including the right of the actual creators to publicly identify themselves as such, and to maintain the integrity of their work.

 For example, Microsoft hired many programmers to develop the Windows operating system, which is credited simply to Microsoft Corporation.
 By contrast, Adobe Systems lists many of the developers of Photoshop in its credits.
 In both cases, the software is the property of the employing company.
 In both cases, the actual creators have moral rights.
 Similarly, newspapers routinely credit news articles written by their staff, and publishers credit the writers and illustrators who produce comic books featuring characters such as Batman or Spider-Man, but the publishers hold copyrights to the work.
 However, articles published in academic journals, or work produced by freelancers for magazines, are not generally works created as a work for hire, which is why it is common for the publisher to require the copyright owner, the author, to sign a copyright transfer, a short legal document transferring specific author copyrights to the publisher.
 In this case the authors retain those copyrights in their work not granted to the publisher.

+The performing rights organization Broadcast Music, Inc. (BMI) requires that the actual composers of a song be credited even if the song is produced as a work for hire.
+The copyright owner is entitled to claim the publisher's share of the composition royalties, but the writer's share remains with the composer unless a royalty assignment form is completed.

 In other countries

-Some other countries have laws governing the initial copyright ownership of commissioned works or of works created within the scope of an employee's duties:
+Many other countries have laws governing the copyright status of works created within the scope of an employee's duties.
+These provisions are sometimes equated to the American work for hire doctrine.